Jbleezy/BO1-Reimagined/README.md

 * Kino: fix noises in dressing room being tied to FPS (could not find in any gsc or csc)
 * Fix zombies making sounds after death
 * M1 Garand: try out WaW sprint anims
+* Scoped Kar98k: use original scope overlay?
+* Molotov Cocktail: fix flame not going on bottle (Use WaW model/anims)
+* Get voicelines from WaW for marine characters on Nacht and Verruckt

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)